 Managing food is essential to keeping dogs separated in the same house.
 Feeding them in separate areas or at different times is recommended to prevent potential conflicts over food.
 This can be particularly important if one of the dogs has a history of resource guarding.

 If you want your dogs to behave, keep them fed and well-groomed.
 If a dog does not get food, it will act hungry and more likely to trash your home or dig through the trash.
-Not everyone can afford to feed their dogs separately, but you should ensure you provide with enough for their size.
+Not everyone can afford to feed their dogs separately, but you should ensure you provide enough for their size.

 Treats Management

 Managing multiple dogs in the same household can be a challenge, but with the right approach, it is possible to maintain harmony and avoid conflicts.
-One effective strategy for keeping dogs separated is through treatment management.
+One effective strategy for keeping dogs separated is through treatment Environmental management.
 Treats and food can be used as a reward for good behavior.
 When you practice management in dog training, you can use treats to reward a dog.

 Toys Management